superNWHG/dotfiles/README.md

 - Firefox -
   You can install it by doing `sudo pacman -S firefox`
-- Discord -
-  You can install it by doing `sudo pacman -S discord`
-- Betterdiscord -
+- Webcord -
-  You can install it using the AUR by doing `paru -S betterdiscord-installer`
+  You can install it using the AUR by doing `paru -S webcord`
 - Whatsdesk -
   You can install it using the AUR by doing `paru -S whatsdesk`
 - KeepassXC -